-CLiF arranges for more than 60 professional authors, illustrators, poets, graphic novelists, and storytellers to give inspiring, in-person presentations for children.
+CLiF arranges for more than 65 professional authors, illustrators, poets, graphic novelists, and storytellers to give inspiring presentations for children.
 These memorable events help kids get excited about books, stories, reading, and writing.
 CLiF holds nearly 1,000 events each year.

 At almost every CLiF event children can select new, high-quality books of their choice from hundreds of titles.
 In some CLiF programs, children can pick at least ten new books of their choice over one year.
 CLiF also donates significant collections of new, high-quality children’s books to school libraries, public libraries, classrooms, shelters, affordable housing developments, and other locations where children and families may be found.

 Early literacy skills are one of the strongest indicators of a child’s future success.
-Yet, more than two-thirds of low-income fourth graders in New Hampshire and Vermont do not read proficiently.
+Yet more than two-thirds of fourth graders from low-income families in New Hampshire and Vermont do not read proficiently.
 Many have limited access to inspiring literacy programming and high-quality new books.
-CLiF’s programs aim to increase enjoyment of reading and writing for low-income, at-risk, and rural kids in the Twin States, provide access to high-quality reading materials that meet children’s interests, and give families, schools, libraries, and programs the tools they need to encourage literacy skills.
+CLiF’s programs aim to increase children’s enjoyment of reading and writing; provide access to high-quality reading materials that meet the interests of young readers; and give families, schools, libraries, correctional facilities, and other organizations the tools they need to encourage literacy skills.

 Please contact us if you’re interested in attending an event.
 Details may be subject to change.